Four of Diamonds: 2016–2017: The X Factor

-2018–present: Upcoming debut album
+2018–2020: Single releases

 On 14 June 2018, Four of Diamonds released their debut single, "Name On It", featuring Burna Boy.
 In September 2018, they were signed to EMI Records, becoming the first girl group to be signed to EMI since the Spice Girls.
 Following their signing, they released their second single, titled "Stupid Things", featuring Saweetie.
 On 30 November 2018, their third single, "Blind" was released.
 The song samples "Too Blind to See It" by Kym Sims, and was produced by Jonas Blue.
 Blue has also been confirmed as the executive producer of their debut album.
 Later that month, they held a three-date concert tour across England, visiting Birmingham, Manchester and London.
 On 17 May 2019, the group released their fourth single, "Walk Away", In an interview with Coup De Main, they revealed that both Rihanna and Zara Larsson recorded demos for "Walk Away", but the song was given to Four of Diamonds.
 The single was supported by a concert held in London.

-In May 2019, it was announced that Four of Diamonds were set to support Rita Ora on the Phoenix World Tour across the United Kingdom.
+In May 2019, it was announced that Four of Diamonds would support Rita Ora on the Phoenix World Tour across the United Kingdom.
 After their performance at the O2 Arena, Philip Logan of CelebMix wrote that they "sparked an energy in the room", and that "commanding the audiences attention with immediate effect, the girls made the O2 stage their own – performing a strong set complete with slick choreography, tight vocal harmonies and killer tunes.
-With a confidence and chemistry that most girl bands can only dream of, there’s a genuine and undeniable sense of camaraderie between the ladies as they perform, so powerful that it translates from the stage right into the audience creating a visceral connection between them and their fans."
+With a confidence and chemistry that most girl bands can only dream of, there's a genuine and undeniable sense of camaraderie between the ladies as they perform, so powerful that it translates from the stage right into the audience creating a visceral connection between them and their fans."
 On 30 May 2019, they performed "Walk Away" on Blue Peter, and the next day, they appeared as the musical guest on Britain's Got More Talent.